 The historical events associated with Adam, Noah and Abraham are well known and clear to us but the fatherhood of Amram is not acceptable to us as a historical event as there is no single instance in the Quran that the parents either the father or the mother of any prophets has been made the historical figure because of their parenthood.
 In fact, Amram is designated as the father of Mary in the Quran to represent someone like him who was not chosen but his descendants were: Aaron and Moses as we see Mary and Jesus were chosen from the family of someone who was not only chosen, even was unknown in the Bible literature as well as to the contemporary people when the Quran was revealed.
 Thus, the preference of Amram’s family as mentioned is to connect Mary to his family being Amram as her metaphorical father rather than the biological father is undoubtedly an unusual event that made Amram a historical figure,and the big generation gap serves as a physical evidence of such relationship:

-[Quran 3:35] The wife of Amram said, “My Lord, I have dedicated (the baby) in my belly to You, totally, so accept from me.
-You are Hearer, Omniscient.”
+[Quran 3:35] When the wife of Imran said: “My Lord, I have vowed to You dedicated what is in my womb, so accept from me, You are the Hearer, the Knower.”